pmll/fin/README.md

 To build the game, a [Rust](https://www.rust-lang.org) development environment is required.
 The Cargo tool will take care of downloading and compiling the required Rust libraries.
-Also required to build the game are the SDL2 and SDL2_mixer libraries.
+Also required to build the game are the SDL2 and SDL2_mixer libraries - ensure the development packages are also installed.
 Thus far, it has only been tested on Debian Stretch.

 The game is written in the Rust programming language and is built on top of the [Piston](https://github.com/PistonDevelopers/piston) game engine.